 - Remove the eggplant from the oven, transfer to a plate and layer the egg, smoked salmon, avocado and a slice or 2 of tomato on one half of the eggplant, top with the second half and serve with a handful of rocket leaves.

 Top tip: Experiment with different filling combos.
-This also makes a mean steak sandwich with a grass-fed steak.
+This also makes a mean steak sandwich!

 Perfectly packed Pizza

-Taste buds are never disappointed with pizza; unfortunately the rest of our body doesn’t benefit quite as much from traditional pizza ingredients.
+Taste buds are never disappointed with pizza.
+Unfortunately, the rest of our body often doesn’t benefit quite as much from traditional pizza ingredients.
 Try my nutrient packed version to please the whole body.

 Cooking time: 50 minutes